awslabs/LISA/README.md

   - We provide immediate support for HuggingFace TGI and TEI containers and for vLLM containers.
 The `example_config.yaml` file provides examples for TGI and TEI, and the only difference for using vLLM is to change the `inferenceContainer`, `baseImage`, and `path` options, as indicated in the snippet below.
-All other options can remain the same as the model definition examples we have for the TGI or TEI models.
+All other options can remain the same as the model definition examples we have for the TGI or TEI models. vLLM can also support embedding models in this way, so all you need to do is refer to the embedding model artifacts and remove the `streaming` field to deploy the embedding model.
     ```yaml
     ecsModels:
       - modelName: mistralai/Mistral-7B-Instruct-v0.2
         modelId: mistral7b-vllm
         deploy: true
-        streaming: true
+        modelType: textgen # can also be 'embedding'
-        modelType: textgen
+        streaming: true # remove option if modelType is 'embedding'
         instanceType: g5.xlarge
         inferenceContainer: vllm # vLLM-specific config
         containerConfig: